BZBI, where you belong

 215-735-5148 | email

-Rabbi Abi grew up in Evanston, Illinois, and graduated from Pomona College in 2011 with a degree in anthropology.
+Rabbi Abi was born in Havertown, Pennsylvania, and grew up in Evanston, Illinois.
+She graduated from Pomona College in 2011 with a degree in anthropology.
 Before starting rabbinical school, she worked as an Employment Preparation Trainer for people experiencing homelessness and poverty, served as a Leadership Fellow at Mishkan Chicago, and spent time working in the ski industry in Colorado.
 Rabbi Abi is a proud alum of Camp Ramah in the Poconos, Avodah: The Jewish Service Corps, SVARA: The Traditionally Radical Yeshiva, and Moishe House Chicago.
-She lives in Center City Philadelphia with her wife Diana and their adorable daughter Yara.
+She lives in Center City with her wife Diana and their adorable daughters, Yara and Raz.

 Rabbi Ira F. Stone, Rabbi Emeritus